fascinating information for food and wine lovers

 Eat in

 Some variation of the modern continental breakfast is the most popular option.
-Tartines are the Belgium version of sliced bread or toast.
+Tartines are the Belgian version of sliced bread or toast.
 They are open sandwiches, usually spread with, butter and jam, soft cheese or pate.
 Their own version of French toast is also popular at breakfast time.

 On the menu